Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch05_Relationships_with_triangles.md

 In a triangle $\triangle ABC$, there is a point $G$, such that $G$ is in the three perpendicular bisectors from the three sides of the triangle, $G$ is equidistant to $A$, $B$, $C$, and $G$ is the circumcenter of $\triangle ABC$.

-## Angle bisectors of a triangle (Bisectrices de los ángulos de un triángulo)
+## Angle bisectors in triangles (Bisectrices de los ángulos de un triángulo)
 [Ch05_S03](https://www.ck12.org/reader/reader-index.html#section/2932949/5.3/9549314)

 (Teorema de la equidistancia en la bisectriz de un ángulo)